 This course would include approximately one quarter of chronological sampling of science fiction beginning with works of Jules Verne up to contemporary works.
 The second quarter would be dedicated to fantasy literature.
 Suggested authors/works may include, but are not limited to, Science Fiction: excerpts of Jules Verne’s works, H.G.
 Wells, Ray Bradbury, A Hitchhiker’s Guide to the Galaxy, The Hunger Games, Anthem, Fahrenheit 451; Fantasy: The Arthurian legend stories, J.R.R.
 Tolkien (The Hobbit), C.S.
 Lewis (Chronicles of Narnia).

-College English GRADE 12 (College Credit through Southwest State University)
+College English GRADE 12 (College credit through Southwest Minnesota State University)

-12 (College Credit through Southwest State University)
+College Speech GRADE 11-12 (College Credit through Southwest State University)

-5 individual presentations and 1 or 2 group presentations throughout the semester.
+This course will focus on being a better communicator.
+Students will learn about interpersonal communication, oral interpretation, public speaking skills, outlining, and research skills.
+Students will give 3-5 individual presentations and 1 or 2 group presentations throughout the semester.
 Students with a 3.0 average or higher may take this class for college credit.
 The course may also be taken if you do not want college credit.